Expertise in the Diagnosis and Treatment of Hypertension

 - Age: Hypertension risk increases around age 45.

 - Alcohol use: Two drinks a day for men and one drink a day for women can increase hypertension risk.

-- Family history: This condition may run in families.
+- Family history: This condition often runs in families.

-- Race: Studies have shown that African Americans have a higher risk of developing hypertension than Caucasians.
+- Race: Studies have shown that African Americans have a higher risk of developing hypertension when compared to other races

 - Sedentary lifestyle: If you lead an inactive lifestyle, your chances of hypertension are higher than someone who engages in regular physical activity.

 - High-salt diet: Sodium increases fluid retention which can raise your blood pressure levels.